IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/bridge.md

 The task:

-> Let's consider we have a property repository and a transaction where it can be changed independently.
+> Let's consider we should have a property repository and a transaction where it can be changed independently.

 Let's create a property repository interface: